greenh/CJD/README.md

 potential incompatibility; CJD uses Hiccup 1.x, which isn't interface-compatible with Hiccup 0.x.

-* It's currently tested only with Clojure 1.4.0, but it's historically worked with 1.2.1 and 1.3.0.
+* It's currently tested principally with Clojure 1.4.0, but it's recently worked with 1.3.0 (but not with 1.2.1).
 CJD does contain release-specific code, so this can be an issue.

 * CJD incorporates a Leiningen plugin, but there are still issues.
-It has been recently tried with 2.x only.
-Leiningen 1.x support is still there and even might work.
+Currently, the plugin works Leiningen 1.x only.
+Leiningen 2.x support is underway, but has issues.

 * Error reporting is less than fully wonderful: